sKiZmm/learning-journal/Days/Day 4.md

 ## 🕐08:16 AM - Power Lost
 > Lost power in the house, which means no internet, which means no learning for now :(

+> Power went back up when I was sleeping, onto the next day.

 ---